joelczk/writeups/HTB/Bashed.md

 Discovered open port 80/tcp on 10.10.10.68
 ```

-Using the ports obtained from masscan, we will then run a scan using nmap to enumerate the services operating behind each port.
-For this machine, only port 80 is open, which
+### Nmap

-means that only web service is available on this machine.
+Afterwards,we will use the open ports obtained from masscan to run a scan using nmap to enumerate the services operating behind each port.
+For this machine, only port 80 is open, which means that only web service is available on this machine.

 | Port Number | Service | Version | State |
 |-----|------------------|----------------------|----------------------|
 | 80	| http | Apache httpd 2.4.18 ((Ubuntu)) | Open |

-## Discovery
+### Gobuster

-First, we will use Gobuster to find the endpoints that are accessible from http://bashed.htb
+Next, we will use Gobuster to find the endpoints that are accessible from http://bashed.htb

 ```
 ──(kali㉿kali)-[~]